pedroolimpio/MEAN-stack-clients/README.md

 First of all you need to download the `Angular CLI`, `Node.JS` and `MongoDB`.
 At the moment of this publishment the latest version of this components are the related above.

+After that create a database in MongoDB with name `minutrade`.
+If you want to connect to your database inside `api` directory there are a `model` directory and a `DB` file that contains the connection with database.

 The project contains 2 directories `api` and `dashboard`.
 After you download the project is necessary download the dependencies of this project.
 So you need to go to `api`  directory and execute the following command:

 `npm install`